“Where are we going, Mommy?”

 She said sadly, “Go tell Santa what you want for Christmas.”

-“Okay, Mommy,” replied the little girl as she skipped away and jumped onto Santa’s
+“Okay, Mommy,” replied the little girl as she skipped away and jumped onto Santa’

-lap.
+s lap.
 Thelma turned and wiped away her tears.
-She knew that she was only setting
+She knew that she was only

-her child up for disappointment.
-The black doll she had gleefully screamed that she
+setting her child up for disappointment.
+The black doll she had gleefully screamed

-wanted in the store window they passed earlier would not appear under the tree in
+that she wanted in the store window they passed earlier would not appear under

-the morning.
-Neither would the colorful bracelet or pink sneakers she had admired
+the tree in the morning.
+Neither would the colorful bracelet or pink sneakers she

-for food and rent.
-There was never money left over to buy the simplest of pleasures
+paid for food and rent.
+There was never money left over to buy the simplest of

 She stood from afar and watched as her daughter talked animatedly to the jolly old